 Course Learning Outcomes At the end of the course, the candidate will be able to: CO 1 Explain various terms used in relation to biophysics, mechanics, biomechanics & kinesiology.
-Explain the physics principles & Laws of Electricity, & Electro magnetic spectrum CO 2 Discuss effects of environmental &man made electromagnetic field at the cellular level & outline risk factors on prolonged exposure.
-CO 3 CO 3 Describe the Main electrical supply, Electric shock, examine precautions to be taken for prevention of electric shock CO 4 Identify and describe in brief, certain common electrical components such as transistors, valves, capacitors, transformers etc. & the simple instruments used to test / calibrate these components (such as potentiometer, oscilloscope, mustimeter) of the circuit; & identify such components.
+Explain the physics principles & Laws of Electricity, & Electro magnetic Spectrum CO 2 CO 2 Discuss effects of environmental &man made electromagnetic field at the cellular level & outline risk factors on prolonged exposure.
+CO 3 Describe the Main electrical supply, Electric shock, examine precautions to be taken for prevention of electric shock CO 4 Identify and describe in brief, certain common electrical components such as transistors, valves, capacitors, transformers etc. & the simple instruments used to test a calibrate these components (such as potentiometer, oscilloscope, mustimeter) of the circuit; & identify such components.

 Unit Topics No. of Hrs.
 1 Basic Physics: a.
 Structure of atom, Isotopes, States of matter; b.
 Compound formation- (covalent formation), c.
 Properties of Electric lines of forces Biophysics- Mechanics & Application to human Body a.
 Definition and terminologies: Mechanics (Statics & Dynamics), Biomechanics, Kinetics, Kinematics (Osteo-kinematics, Arthrokinematics, Open Chain & Closed Chain kinematics) b.
-Axes /planes, c.
-Laws of inertia &motion, 20
+Axes /planes, 20